 In addition to staying in compliance with Instagram’s community guidelines, you need to follow the rules of engagement.
 These rules can be bent (and even broken) from time to time, but understanding them can help you build a solid, long-term communication strategy.

-So, here are some tips to use with each type of Instagram DM for business (we’ve included examples of each type in the templates!).
+So, here are some tips to use with each type of Instagram Direct Message for business (we’ve included examples of each type in the templates!).

 1. Send Promotional Messaging